 A few weeks ago, the Pittsburgh Penguins finished the NHL season with a Stanley Cup victory.
 A week after that, the Cleveland Cavaliers finished the NBA season by breaking a fifty-two-year championship drought in Cleveland.
 Both teams did it in spectacular style, taking their respective series seven games and winning in the closing minutes of the match.
 You may think that they are just going to relax until the middle of September, when training camps for both leagues start.

 You would be wrong.

 The players on each team are certainly going to take a break from their grueling, nine-month seasons.
-They are going to spend time with their families, head to vacation, sleep in a little, and catch up on the things they missed during the season.
-Then they are going to start preparing for next season.
-They are going to spend some time in the gym.
-They are going to watch games from the last season so they can get better.
-Then incorporate those needs into practices from the middle part of July to the time they walk into training camp.
+They will spend time with their families, head on vacation, sleep in a little, and catch up on the things they missed during the season.
+Then they will start preparing for the next season.
+They will spend some time in the gym.
+They will watch games from the last season so they can improve.
+They will then incorporate those insights into practices from the middle part of July to the time they walk into training camp.

 Children in school are no different.
 School is nine months of homework, studying, learning, and testing.
 Teachers and students look forward to the end of the year for a few weeks of relaxation.
 The difference is that teachers start looking over lessons, taking some remedial classes, and preparing for school a few weeks into the summer.
 It is rare for students, especially young students, to do the same thing.
 There are far too many pools to play in, woods to explore, and television shows to watch even to consider getting children to do some reading.
 This leads to what many educators and people who study education refer to as the “summer slide”.
 The National Summer Learning Association (NSLA) has started celebrating Summer Learning Day on July 14th to bring attention to a gap that can affect any student but is more pronounced in lower-income students.

 There are far too many pools to play in, woods to explore, and television shows to watch even to consider getting children to do some reading.